How to Run a Successful Email Marketing Campaign (Step by Step Guide)

 CTAs usually appear multiple times within your email marketing copy.
 While you don’t want to pitch to readers too soon, there’ll likely be a CTA near the start, middle, and end.

 The best calls to action are short and clear.
-If you’ve got your copy right, then it should be a no-brainer for subscribers to click your link.
+With the right copy, it should be a no-brainer for subscribers to click your link.

 Step 9.
 Focus on Email Marketing Design